tcasredburn/RealWareApiAssistant/README.md

-# RealWareApiAssistant
+# RealWare Api Assistant
 Utility for helping make calls to the RealWare Api using scripts.
 The scripting language is a unique and simple way to make updates to accounts, permits, sales, etc. in RealWare.
+This can be used to manually run or schedule a data import or update from an excel file to RealWare data.

 ## Creating a Script